DarrenCNLee/Data-Cleaning/README.md

 4. Remove any columns or rows that are unnecessary

-Exploratory Data Analysis
+## Exploratory Data Analysis

--Looking at trends in the data, such as a rolling total of layoffs by month and ranking companies by total layoffs
+- Looking at trends in the data, such as a rolling total of layoffs by month and ranking companies by total layoffs